Improve Your Credit Score

 Your credit score, the three-digit number that follows you around for life, requires your supreme care.
-The amount you pay for credit and insurance premiums; and whether you are offered a job, approved to live in an apartment, or get utilities turned on in a new residence can be governed by your credit score.
+The amount you pay for credit and insurance premiums; and whether you are approved to live in an apartment, or get utilities turned on in a new residence can be governed by your credit score.
 Thinking like a creditor and knowing what affects your score will help you improve your financial well-being.

 Here is how your credit score is weighted:

 Taking the following steps can help you avoid common mistakes that could ultimately damage your score.

 - Know your score.
 Find out what your score is now before you try to improve it.
 See Check Your Credit Score for guidance on how to obtain your credit score from a credit ratings agency.

 - Get current and stay current on your payments.
 The primary concern of lenders is whether borrowers can repay the money they borrow, so whether or not you pay your bills on time affects your score the most.
 The best way to improve your score is to pay your bills on time every month.
 Pay at least the minimum due well in advance of the due date.
 Being even one day late on a payment could lower your credit score.

 If you've made a late payment, be sure to get back on track as soon as possible.
 The longer you pay your bills on time, the more your credit score should increase.
 The impact of past credit problems on your credit score fades as time passes and as recent good payment patterns show up on your credit report.

 If you're having trouble paying even your minimum payments, contact your lender as soon as possible to see if you can negotiate more manageable repayment terms.